tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 as described in {{send-ech}}.

 When the client-facing server accepts ECH, it does not send this extension.
-When it rejects, it adds an "encrypted_client_hello" extension to EncryptedExtensions with the following structure as the payload:
+When it rejects, it adds an "ech" extension to EncryptedExtensions with the following structure as the payload:

 ~~~